Chinese tea culture: Tea in the Qing Dynasty

 Lobed Jingdezhen porcelain teapot, Kangxi Reign (1662–1722).
 Jingdezhen remained a major center for the production of teawares in the Qing.

 The Qing dynasty (1644–1912) saw the rise in popularity of many different types of tea.
 By the mid-18th century, new forms of tea, including white, black and oolongs were well known and were being sold internationally, having become major cash crop for China.
 Evidence for Many of the famous modern styles of tea also began to be produced during the Qing and exported.
 For example, White Silver Needle, White Peony tea and Biluochun (Green Snail Spring) date to the Qing.
 18th century Wuyi mountain oolongs can be found in sources like Recipes from the Garden of Contentment by the famous gastronome Yuan Mei (1716–1797) who also described the local tea customs.
 Apart from promoted milk tea (a traditional Manchu drink), the Qing court also popularized scented teas, such as jasmine tea and teas scented with cloranthus, cassia, honeysuckle, and rose.

-There were many types of teahouses (chaguan) in Beijing and other Chinese cities of the Qing empire, including large boisterous teahouses (dachaguan), teahouses which also served food and alcohol (erhunpu), teahouses only for tea and held tea appreciation parties (chaniaohui), teahouses for chess playing (qichaguan), scenic countryside teahouses (yechaguan), and teahouses where storytellers would recount Chinese classics like Romance of the Three Kingdoms (shuchaguan).
+There were many types of teahouses in Beijing and other Chinese cities of the Qing empire, including large boisterous teahouses, teahouses which also served food and alcohol, teahouses only for tea and held tea appreciation parties, teahouses for chess playing, scenic countryside teahouses, and teahouses where storytellers would recount Chinese classics like Romance of the Three Kingdoms.